AdobeDocs/alloy-docs/fundamentals/executing-commands.md

 If you are waiting on a piece of data to become available before executing a command, you may instead provide a promise within the `options` object you pass to the SDK.
 The promise will represent the eventually-resolved value.
 When a promise is provided, the SDK will internally wait for your promise to be resolved and the promise's resolved value will be used.

-For example, if you would like to record an ecommerce transaction but are still waiting for a payment details, you could execute the `event` command (covered in more detail in [Tracking Events](tracking-events.md)) as follows:
+For example, if you would like to record an ecommerce transaction but are still waiting for payment details, you could execute the `event` command (covered in more detail in [Tracking Events](tracking-events.md)) as follows:

 ```javascript
 var paymentsPromise = new Promise(function(resolve) {